 The Hydrocarbons Sector has become one of the industries with the largest amount of private investment initiatives in the country.
 Gas reserves have recently been discovered in Blocks 57 and 58.
 They are awaiting certification.
 Taking the official figures published by the Ministry of Energy and Mines (MINEM) in the Annual Book of Hydrocarbon Reserves of December 2013, the proven reserves are estimated in 741.2 million barrels of crude oil, 875.7 million barrels of natural gas liquids and 15 billion cubic feet of natural gas, that combined are equivalent to 4.12 billion barrels of petroleum.
-The Annual Book reports that the hydrocarbon resources of the country are estimated in 4,459.4 million barrels of crude oil, 4,104.5 million barrels of natural gas, which combined are equivalent to 21,611.6 million barrels of petroleum.
-If we compare the estimated hydrocarbon resources with the estimated hydrocarbon reserves, there are major opportunities for exploration in Peru, to discover new proven hydrocarbon resources.
+The Annual Book reports that the hydrocarbon resources of the country are estimated in 4,459.4 million barrels of crude oil, 4,104.5 million barrels of natural gas liquids and 78.3 billion cubic feet of natural gas, which combined are equivalent to 21,611.6 million barrels of petroleum.
+If we compare the estimated hydrocarbon resources with the estimated hydrocarbon resources, there are major opportunities for exploration in Peru, to discover new proven hydrocarbon resources.